hvaara/CarND-Behavioral-Cloning/README.md

 - Output layer.

 #### 3. Creation of the Training Set & Training Process
+The dataset contains color images of 320x160 pixels with labels for steering angles.
+Our task is to make a model that can output steering angles from new images.

 I used the provided learning data, and I also collected training data of my own.
 I drove 4 laps in each direction, 8 laps total.
 An example of a training example